 Board games like Dungeons and Dragons aren’t the purview of nerdy high-schoolers anymore.
 They’ve gained widespread fame and popularity.
 And their time in the limelight has only highlighted what many of us knew to be true already - if you bring them into your workplace, they can be an invaluable team-building tool.

-This guest post was written by Brad Wayland.
+This guest post was written by Brad Wayland and may not be copied or published without PeopleGuru's express written permission.
 Brad is the Chief Strategy Officer at BlueCotton, a site with high-quality, easy-to-design custom t-shirts.